cerberus-zone/cerberus_website/docs/faq.md

 :::

 ::: details Is there a particular set of validators that are eligible?
 At this time, we don't have a specific set of validators that we are targetting for the airdrops.
 Our goal is to include as many people as possible in the airdrops.
-If we target a specific set of validators, we will let everyone know with plenty of time to validate those validators if they choose to do so.
+If we target a specific set of validators, we will let everyone know with plenty of time to validate to those validators if they choose to do so.
 :::

 ::: details How do I stake $HUAHUA?